MishraShikhar/OCVS/OCVS/ProvisionOCVS.md

 - On the SDDC Networks page, provide the following values:-
     - **Virtual Cloud Network (VCN)**: The VCN represents the underlying data center network that hosts the SDDC.
 The VCN can be in a different compartment than the SDDC and its ESXi hosts.
     - **Create New Subnet and VLAN**: If the network resources for this SDDC have to be created, then this option has to be selected, otherwise enter the details of the subnet that you wish to use.
-    - **SDDC Management CIDR**: An available CIDR block in the selected VCN for the SDDC management CIDR.
+    - **SDDC Networks**: An available CIDR block in the selected VCN for the SDDC management CIDR.

     The SDDC Management CIDR is divided into eight segments, one for the provisioning subnet and seven for VLANs.
 As previously mentioned, the size must be at least /22 to allow the maximum of 64 ESXi hosts to each have their own IP address.
 Clicking on Check Availability will help ensure that the selected CIDR block is available in the VCN.

     ![](./images/Lab100/100_6.png " ")

-    - **NSX Network**: The SDDC workload CIDR block.
+    - **SDDC Workload Network**: The SDDC workload CIDR block.
 This CIDR block provides the IP addresses in the SDDC to be used by the VMware VMs to run workloads.
 The value must be /30 or larger and must not overlap with the VCN CIDR block.

         ![](./images/Lab100/100_7.png " ")